-- 1. Keep hands, feet and objects to ourselves. - 2.
-We will do as we are asked first time and will listen and respect our friends and teachers. - 3.
-We will walk around school without disturbing anyone. - 4.
-We will call everyone by their own given name and not hurt people with what we say. - 5.
-We will always try our best in all we do - 6.7 Each classroom also has a traffic light sign that is easily visible and is situated next to the school rules with the rewards and sanctions also clearly displayed as seen below.
+- 1. We will keep our hands, feet and objects to ourselves. - 2.
+We will do as we are asked first time. - 3.
+We will walk around the school without disturbing others. - 4.
+We will show respect to our community. - 5.
+We will try our best at everything we do. - 6.7 Each classroom also has a traffic light sign that is easily visible and is situated next to the school rules with the rewards and sanctions also clearly displayed as seen below.